goauthentik/authentik/website/blog/2023-10-23-another-okta-breach/item.md

 But talk about things that keep security engineers up at night; timing was tight on this one.

-the initial breach attempt was noticed by BeyondTrust within only 30 minutes of their having uploaded a HAR file to Okta Support.
+The initial breach attempt was noticed by BeyondTrust within only 30 minutes of their having uploaded a HAR file to Okta Support.
 By default (and this is a good, strong, industry-standard default) Okta session tokens have a lifespan of two hours.
 However, with hackers moving as quickly as these, 2 hours is plenty long for the damage to be done.
 So, the extra step of scrubbing clean any and all files that are uploaded would have saved the day in this case.

 > Keep your enemies close, but your tokens even closer.